CrowdArt/Chat-Implementation/README.md

 * Parameter is a variable in the declaration of a function.
 Argument is the actual value of this variable that gets passed to function.
 * A parameter is a variable defined by a method that receives a value when the method is called.
 * An argument is a value that is passed to a method when it is invoked.
+* parameters are the name within the function definition.
+* Arguments are the values passed in when the function is called.
+* Parameters don’t change when the program is running
+* Arguments are probably going to be different every time the function is called.

 ## Chatbot Resources
 * [Bootpages](http://www.bootpages.com/)